Welcome to Arkansas Municipal Police Association

 AMPA News & Announcements

-- 2023 Convention Pics Are Up - Check out the Photo Gallery to see who you recognize.
+Open The Flyer For More Information - 2025 Convention Pics Are Up - Check out the Photo Gallery to see who you recognize.

 Go To Our Photo Gallery - Employment Opportunity - Criminal Justice Institute | University of Arkansas System now has an opening for a "Special Projects Coordinator and Curriculum Specialist".